aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/randomness_api_v0_config.md

 ## Function `set_allow_max_gas_flag_for_next_epoch`

-This can be called by on-chain governance to update <code>AllowCustomMaxGasFlag</code> for the next epoch.
+This can be called by on&#45;chain governance to update <code>AllowCustomMaxGasFlag</code> for the next epoch.

 <pre><code>public fun set_allow_max_gas_flag_for_next_epoch(framework: &amp;signer, value: bool)<br/></code></pre>